irishryoon/TDA_on_lung_ECM/README.md

 # Topological analysis of lung adenocarcinoma

-This repository contains code for paper [INSERT PAPER].
-If you use these methods, please cite as the following.
+This repository contains code for paper <a href="https://www.biorxiv.org/content/10.1101/2024.01.05.574362">"Deciphering the diversity and sequence of extracellular matrix and cellular spatial patterns in lung adenocarcinoma using topological data analysis"</a>.

-[INCLUDE BIBTEX]

-* Due to the large size of data, not all data files are included in this repository.

 # Install
 Download <a href="https://julialang.org/downloads/">Julia</a>.
 We recommend downloading Julia v.1.10.2.
 For detailed instructions on installing Julia and the necessary packages, see [Julia_install_instructions.pdf][Julia_install_instructions.pdf\]